Spread Betting: What is a Point Spread Bet?

 Point Spread Betting on the MLB and NHL

-Unlike in football betting and NBA betting, where points are accumulated, betting the spread in baseball and hockey is obviously different as runs and goals scored are counted.
+Unlike in NFL betting and NBA betting, where points are accumulated, betting the spread in baseball and hockey is obviously different as runs and goals scored are counted.
 New sports bettors will notice that MLB spreads are referred to as run lines and NHL spreads are known as the puck line.
 They should be read as you would point spreads.

 For example, a baseball game with a run line of -1.5 / +1.5 means the favorite needs to win by more 2-or-more runs or the underdog needs to lose by one run or win the game outright.
 A puck line of -1.5 / +1.5 in a hockey matchup means the favorite needs to win by 2-or-more goals or the underdog needs to lose by one goal or heads to an overtime shootout.